Our Provision for Schools

 Updated: 30/06/2022 9 KB

-The Management of Actual or Potential Aggression (MAPA) training is one of the behaviour management training options available for Departmental staff.
-It provides strategies and skills to safely respond to anxious, hostile or violent behaviour.
-The aim of MAPA is to prevent behaviour escalation through non-physical interventions.
+The Crisis Prevention Training (CPI) is one of the behaviour management training options available for colleagues in school.
+It provides strategies and skills to safely respond to anxious, hostile or violent behaviour with a trauma informed approach.
+The aim of safety interventions is to prevent behaviour escalation through non-physical interventions.
 Participants are taught verbal and non-verbal strategies to prevent the development of a crisis situation.

 Type of Training How it is delivered Duration Cost